reidrac/pyglet-tiled-json-map/README.rst

 Every element of the map has a `data` property that contains a dictionary with the actual JSON data, but that information can be access using a *pythonic* interface.

+In the case of object groups, the actual objects returned by the interface are dictionaries with no `data` property.

 Also the `Map` class provides access to the layers with:

 - `Map.layers`: list with **all** the layers.